Jiawei624/SimDNS/README.md

 - ✅ Evaluated using real-world DoH dataset (CIRA-CIC-DoHBrw-2020)
 - 📈 **Best cross-dataset classification accuracy: 96.70%**

+While ESNI has been officially superseded by ECH, this dataset retains DoH with ESNI traffic to allow comprehensive protocol coverage and enable comparative evaluation.

 ---

 ## 📁 Dataset Structure